Devuuuuuu/Facial_reconstruction/README.md

    g) An example image is mentioned in the repository as face_img.png<br><br>

 3) tester.py<br>
-   a) After having a png or any image file, you need to replace
+   a) After having a png or any image file, you need to replace img = cv2.imread("face_img.png") in the